 All formal interviews will have a panel of at least two people chaired by the Headmaster or another designated senior member of staff.
+It is School policy that at least one person on the appointment panel will have undertaken safer recruitment training.
 The Chair of Governors should chair the panel for the Head's appointment.
-The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
+The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair of the interview panel as to whether or not an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.

-The interview will be conducted in person and the areas which it will explore will include suitability to work with children including where appropriate, any discussion of information shared by a candidate in their self-declaration form.
+The interview will be conducted in person, where possible, and the areas which it will explore will include suitability to work with children including where appropriate, any discussion of information shared by a candidate in their self-declaration form.